rhysseddon/Flags-Quiz-MS2-Project-/README.md

 ## Deployment

 ### Hosting
-The website is hosted on GitHub pages on GitHub.com, where i saved all my repositories.
+The website is hosted on GitHub pages on GitHub.com, where I save all my repositories.
 The method I used for deployement was as follows:

 - Logged into GitHub.com.
 - Opened my repositories.